slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 npm i
 ```

-And you're all set to collect emails from visitors kind enought to provide it to you!
+And you're all set to collect emails from visitors kind enough to provide it to you!

 P.S.
 To locally test that function run: